 Bhutan is truly the Land of the Thunder Dragon and a must visit place for every Delhitians who at least deserves some rejuvenation from the smoggy city.
-At NatureWings we have very good options for Bhutan Tour along with Bhutan Luxury Package Tour with 5 Star Hotels with direct flight from Delhi [DEL] to Paro [PBH] at a very reasonable and competitive price.
+At NatureWings Holidays Ltd. we have very good options for Bhutan Tour along with Bhutan Luxury Package Tour with 5 Star Hotels with direct flight from Indira Gandhi International Airport [DEL] to Paro [PBH] at a very reasonable and most competitive price.

 |Departure||Sector||Outward Journey Time||Sector||Inbound Journey Time|

-Guests opting for Delhi To Bhutan Package Tour can avail direct flight to Bagdogra Airport [IXB] which is located about 16 km (9.9 mi) west of the city of Siliguri in the Darjeeling district in northern West Bengal.
-From there guests can enter Bhutan, the last Buddhist Kingdom through Phuentsholing Town which is 170 KM (4 hrs approx) only from Bagdogra Airport [IXB].
+Guests opting for Delhi to Bhutan Package Tour can avail direct flight to Bagdogra Airport [IXB] which is located about 16 km (9.9 mi) west of the city of Siliguri in the Darjeeling district in northern West Bengal.
+From there guests can enter Bhutan - the Last Buddhist Kingdom through Phuentsholing Town which is 170 KM (4 hrs approx) only from Bagdogra Airport [IXB].
 This is the best option for those traveler who want to Travel Bhutan by Road via Phuentsholing.

-NOTE: Minimum Package Duration from Bagdogra to Bagdogra will be 7 Nights 8 Days
+NOTE: Minimum package duration from Bagdogra to Bagdogra Bhutan Tour will be 7 Nights & 8 Days

 |DBRT Rajdhani Exp||12424||New Delhi [NDLS] / Daily / 04:10pm||NCB / Daily / 03:23pm||Sunday to Wednesday|

 Following are the documents required for Indian tourists to travel Bhutan.
 Guest can carry any one of the two valid travel documents :